akazukin5151/syncplay/README.md

 This is a fork of Syncplay that adds support for [webtorrent](https://github.com/webtorrent/webtorrent-cli) using mpv.

-Installation should be the same and platform support should remain unchanged.
+Installation should be the same and platform support should remain unchanged, but only mpv is supported (though it's possible to support whatever both `webtorrent` and `Syncplay` both supports).

 Usage instructions: